 If you have been dismissed for claiming your rights under paternity leave legislation, or if you have a dispute about paternity leave with your employer, you may make a complaint within six months of the complaint arising.
 You should use the online complaint form available at workplacerelations.ie, and the time limit may be extended for a further six months where a reasonable cause has prevented the complaint being brought sooner.

 You may also be entitled to other forms of leave for parents, including unpaid parental leave, adoptive leave, carer’s leave or force majeure leave, which applies in cases of emergency or sudden illness or injury.
-Unpaid parental leave is available to both parents, and allows for 22 weeks of unpaid time off work if needed to care for a child up to the age of 12, or up to the age of 16 if the child has a serious illness or disability.
-A further four weeks of unpaid parental leave is due to be added in September 2020.
+Unpaid parental leave is available to both parents, and allows for 26 weeks of unpaid time off work if needed to care for a child up to the age of 12, or up to the age of 16 if the child has a serious illness or disability.

 Non-statutory paternal leave may be available through negotiation with your employer, and this will usually refer to paid leave following the birth or adoption of a child.
 This is discretionary and will not be covered by employment law.